 - Take as much time as you need to evaluate it (in other words, you're not limited to 30 days)

 - If you're not happy, return the canisters (even empty ones) for a full refund

 Both of these sound more than reasonable to me.
 I don't ever think I've seen a 200% guarantee before.

 32. Patriot Power Greens vs. V8 Juice

-If we leave off the fact that Low Sodium V8 Juice has a lot less sodium (140 mg per 8 oz), the larger issue is that V8 Juice has clinical evidence it reduces blood pressure.
-This may be partially due to the 900 mg of blood pressure reducing potassium in V8 juice.
-Patriot power greens doesn't tell us its potassium content.
+If we leave off the fact that Low Sodium V8 Juice has a lot less sodium (140 mg per 8 oz), it should be pointed out that V8 Juice has clinical evidence it reduces blood pressure.
+This may be partially due to the 900 mg of blood pressure-reducing potassium in V8 juice.
+Patriot power greens don't tell us its potassium content.